Notes on the Geography of Northern India: Rani Khera, Khaluwas, and Maheva

 Where do such improvements come from?
 They're the result of a century of community-development work.
 One important chapter in that saga began here in Maheva, in the Etawah District east of Delhi.
 This was the site of the first great, post-Independence push by the Government of India to transform a nation of villages.

 However severely you want to judge the results of the Etawah District pilot project, Maheva itself is certainly a very different place now than it was 50 years ago.
-The bicycles alone, let alone the motorized rickshaws and paved road, hint at the transformation.
+The bicycles alone, let alone the motorized rickshaws and paved road are all part of the story.

 This village alley may not seem much changed, but the brick path was one of the accomplishments of the development project, and it replaced one of dust and mud.
 The project was the brainchild of an American named Albert Mayer, who devoted himself to this project for years, with the support of Nehru.
 The place attracted a lot of attention: even Eleanor Roosevelt visited.

-A government fertilizer warehouse, built as part of the project but made circular only because a circular foundation was available under the ruins of an old jute facility.
-Jute itself is gone from the district.
+A government fertilizer warehouse was built as part of the project but is circular only because a circular foundation already existed for a ruined jute facility.
+Jute production itself is gone from the district.